uchicago-cs/deepdish/_posts/2015-02-24-network-initialization.md

 case of sigmoids we would be constrained to the linear regime).
 They solve this by re-introducing two parameters per layer, scaling and bias, added again after standardization.
 The training reportedly becomes about 6 times faster and they present state-of-the-art results on ImageNet.
+However, I'm not certain this is the solution that will stick.

 I reckon we will see a lot more work on this frontier in the next few years.
 Especially since it also relates to the -- right now wildly popular -- Recurrent Neural Network (RNN), which connects output signals back as inputs.
-The way you train such network is that you unroll the time axis, treating it as an extremely deep feedforward network.
+The way you train such network is that you unroll the time axis, treating the result as an extremely deep feedforward network.
 This greatly exacerbates the vanishing gradient problem.
-A popular solution, called Long-Term Short Memory (LTSM) is to introduce a memory cell, a type of teleport that allows a signal to jump ahead many many time steps.
-This means that the gradient is retained for all those time steps and can be propagated back to an earlier time without vanishing.
+A popular solution, called Long-Term Short Memory (LTSM), is to introduce memory cells, which are a type of teleport that allows a signal to jump ahead many time steps.
+This means that the gradient is retained for all those time steps and can be propagated back to a much earlier time without vanishing.

-Until those advancements have been made, I will be sticking to Xavier initialization.
+This area is far from solved, and until then I think I will be sticking to Xavier initialization.
 If you are using Caffe, the one take-away of this post is to use the following on all your layers:

 ```
 weight_filler { type: "xavier" }